enes-sahinn/Hashtable/README.md

 * [Contact](#contact)

 ## About The Project
-This project aims to index words of a document named as ‘story.txt’ to hash table according to rules given below.
+This project aims to index words of a document named as ‘story.txt’ to hash table by using different hash function and changing load factor according to rules given below.

 ## Hash Function
 I implemented two different hash functions including polynomial accumulation function and my own hash function.